Mametz is a National Theatre Wales play written by Owen Sheers and directed by Matthew Dunster that explores the 1916 battle of Mametz Wood.

-On a silent overcast evening, a single soldier stands in the pale green grass of the waving hills.
-From the distance another approaches, a runner, one hand holding on firm his tommy’s tin helmet, the other holding firm a note.
+On a silent overcast evening, a single soldier stands in the pale green grass of the waving hills of Mametz Wood.
+From the distance another approaches a runner, one hand holding on firm his Tommy’s tin helmet, the other holding firm a note.
 It is delivered with a salute, the arm bending angular against the deep blue of the horizon, and the runner is off again, off and away over the sightline back into history, back into the whispers of the landscape.
 Thus begins Mametz.

 Isaac-Jones is surrounded by strong performances, (although they often come in and out in a way that holds up any sense of pacing the production may have).
 Michael Elwyn as the older Llewelyn Wyn Griffith, interrupted by his memories on a trip back from Waitrose, is a gaunt and ominous presence.
 Stephen Casey is excellent in his several roles of authority.
 Tara D’Arquian floats around the periphery like Athena’s statue, an all-knowing eye (even is she is made to linger to the point of distraction).